This post may contain affiliate links. Please see my disclosure policy for details.

 Sample local Naga cuisine, drink rice beer, play with traditional instruments, get cosy by the campfire of the Morungs and rock out with the locals once the sun goes down.

 Hornbill tells a story of culture with a cocktail of colours, sounds, people, textures and vibrancy.
-Visit Hornbill Festival in 2018 to discover the breathtaking tribes of Nagaland!
+Visit Hornbill Festival 2020 to discover the breathtaking tribes of Nagaland!

 How to reach Hornbill Festival in Kisama Heritage Village, Kohima in Nagaland